 Early Life

-Kelcy Lee Warren was born on November 9, 1955, in Gladewater, Texas, and grew up in White Oak, Texas.
-He is the youngest of four sons.
-His father worked as a field hand for Sun Pipeline, now owned by Warren.
-He graduated from White Oak High School and earned a bachelor's degree in civil engineering from the University of Texas at Arlington in 1978.
+Kelcy Lee Warren was born on November 9, 1955, in Gladewater, Texas.
+He grew up in White Oak, Texas, as the youngest of four sons.
+His father worked for Sun Pipeline, a company now owned by Warren.
+He attended White Oak High School and later received a bachelor's degree in civil engineering from the University of Texas at Arlington in 1978.

 Rise to Success